Tsarenir/website/project/about.md

 | Wishbone | Core Development & Project Operations |

 ## Developer Team
-The developer team are people who have continuously contributed to the project
+The developer team are people who have continuously contributed to the project or have contributed large amounts.
 | Name | Role |
 | ---- | ------------ |